petaverse-cloud/pv-docs-site/docs/petority/devices/unbinding.md

 	Tap **User** > **Device** to access your list of connected devices.
 3. Select the Device to Unbind:

-	From the list of devices, choose the specific device you want to unpair.
+	From the list of devices, choose the specific device to unpair.
 4. Access Device Details:

     Click on the **selected** device to access its detailed information.